Pro-Brexit Businessman Sir James Dyson Moving HQ To Singapore

 The headquarter switch from Malmesbury, Wiltshire, is likely to prove controversial given that Sir James – the company’s chairman, founder and owner – is an outspoken proponent of Brexit.

-The billionaire attracted a slew of pro-remain criticism after a high-profile interview in 2017 when he said a post-Brexit Britain should scrap corporation tax and make it easier to hire and fire workers.
+The billionaire attracted a slew of pro-remain criticism after a 2017 interview in which he said a post-Brexit Britain should scrap corporation tax and make it easier to hire and fire workers.

 In justifying the move, chief executive Jim Rowan dismissed the idea of Brexit and lower taxes being a motivation.